discordjs/guide/guide/additional-info/updating-from-v14.md

 ### ThreadManager

-`ThreadManager#fetch()` now throws an error when the provided thread id doesn't belong to the current channel
+`ThreadManager#fetch()` now throws an error when the provided thread id doesn't belong to the current channel.

 ### ThreadMember